What is meant by terrorism? What do you think are the reasons? Have you thought about its impacts and what are its solution?Read further to know more.

 Causes of Terrorism

-There are many causes for terrorism such as:
+There are many causes such as:

 Political causes